silvainfm/claude-skills/monaco-payslip-calculator/README.md

 - **Command-line Tool**: Standalone Python script for direct calculations
 - **Comprehensive Documentation**: Detailed reference for contribution rates and rules

-## Important Notice

-⚠️ **The contribution rates included are TEMPLATE VALUES and must be updated with current official rates before use.**

-To make this skill production-ready:
-1. Visit https://www.caisses-sociales.mc/ (or the Monaco employer portal)
-2. Obtain the current official contribution rates
-3. Update the rates in:
-   - `scripts/payslip_calculator.py` (lines 34-73)
-   - `references/contribution_rates.md` (complete all [TO BE COMPLETED] sections)
-4. Follow the verification checklist in `references/contribution_rates.md`

 ## Installation

 1. Upload this skill to Claude Code or your Claude environment